 Join James Williamson for an in-depth discussion in this video Linking to page regions, part of HTML Essential Training.

-…In addition to linking two external pages and sites,…anchors allow us to jump to specific sections within a document as well.…These are known as fragment identifiers and…can be extremely helpful in enhancing your sites navigation.…So to explore that concept we're going to use two files, fragments.htm, and…destination.htm, both found in the 05_04 directory.…It's a little bit easier if we preview these in the browser so…you can kind of see what's going on with them.…So this is fragments.htm, you can see that beneath the headline we…have some links that we're going to create here.…We're going to create a link to Section 1, 2 and 3.…Then were going to link to Section 2 of the destination page.…And then finally were going to link out to the HTML specification in the W3C.…Basically, fragment identifiers let us jump to sections on the same page.…So here we have Section 1, if we scroll down a little bit we have Section 2,…and then down a little bit further we have Section 3.…This is extremely helpful when you have a lot of information on the page, and…
+You can see that, beneath the headline…that we have some links we're going to create here.…We're going to create a link to Section 1, 2 and 3,…then we're going to link to Section 2 of the destination page,…and then finally we're going to link out…to the html specification in the W3C.…Basically, fragment identifiers let us…jump to sections on the same page.…So here, we have Section 1.…If we scroll down a little bit, we have Section 2.…And then down a little bit further, we have Section 3.…This is extremely helpful when you have…

 - Why is HTML important?

 - Exploring an HTML document

 - Formatting content

 - Creating lists

 4. Structuring Content